 At Deyes High School our ‘Preventing Extremism and Radicalisation Policy’ is part of our commitment to keeping our pupils safe.

-We value the opinions and input from all of our parents and take pride in responding to, and acting upon, your feed-back.
+We value the opinions and input from all of our parents and take pride in responding to and acting on your feedback.
 Parent Comment/Opinions Please use the form below if you want to contact the school about your child's education.
-Fields highlighted with * must be filled in.
-Contact Form
+Contact Form Email Full Name Your Child's Name Your

 The Governors and staff of Deyes High School recognise our responsibility to safeguard and promote the welfare of all our pupils.
 The whole team works hard to ensure that we provide a safe and welcoming environment where our students are respected and valued.